Gene Yeo: Academic career and research

-In 2003, as a graduate student Yeo co-authored the MaxENT splice site algorithm, which is one of the most utilized and cited splice site scorers.
+In 2003, as a graduate student, Yeo co-authored the MaxENT splice site algorithm, which is one of the most utilized and cited splice site scorers.

 In 2005, Yeo joined the Salk Institute as a Crick-Jacobs Fellow where he worked on RNA processing in stem and neuronal cells.

 In 2008, Yeo joined the UCSD faculty as an assistant professor.
 His laboratory employs both computational and experimental approaches to investigate RNA biology, particularly the role of RNA-binding proteins (RBPs) in regulating RNA splicing, transport, translation, and degradation.

 In 2024, Yeo received the Sanford Stem Cell Institute Endowed Chair and is currently Professor of Cellular and Molecular Medicine.
-He also currently serves as the founding Director for UCSD’s Center for RNA Technologies and Therapeutics, the founding Chief Scientist for Sanford Laboratories for Innovative Medicine, the founding Director of the Sanford Stem Cell Institute Innovation Center, Scientific Director and Chair of the Steering Committee of Sanford Consortium for Regenerative Medicine in La jolla, a founding member of the Institute for Genomic Medicine and member of the Moores Cancer Center.
+He also currently serves as the founding Director for UCSD’s Center for RNA Technologies and Therapeutics, the founding Chief Scientist for Sanford Laboratories for Innovative Medicine, the founding Director of the Sanford Stem Cell Institute Innovation Center, Scientific Director and Chair of the Steering Committee of Sanford Consortium for Regenerative Medicine in La Jolla, a founding member of the Institute for Genomic Medicine and member of the Moores Cancer Center.

 One of Yeo's contributions to the field is the development of the enhanced CLIP (eCLIP) method, which allows for genome-wide identification of RBP binding sites on RNA molecules.
 This technique has significantly advanced the understanding of post-transcriptional gene regulation and has been widely adopted in RNA biology research.
-To facilitate biological interpretation of RBP interactomics data, Gene’s lab also pioneered computational algorithms, such as CLIPper, SONAR, SKIPPER and MudSKIPPER.
+To facilitate biological interpretation of RBP interactomics data, Yeo’s lab also pioneered computational algorithms, such as CLIPper, SONAR, SKIPPER and MudSKIPPER.

 Yeo’s work also extends to RNA-targeted therapeutics.
 His laboratory has explored the use of CRISPR-based tools to target RNA molecules, aiming to correct aberrant RNA processing events that contribute to diseases such as myotonic dystrophy and neurodegenerative disorders.

+In February 2026, Yeo and his team published a major study in the journal Nature detailing a novel technology called Ribo-STAMP.
+This method allows researchers to map actual protein production across individual brain cells, offering new single-cell insights into the mechanisms behind neurological diseases like autism spectrum disorder.